-There will be a new, artistic spin on some classic baseball cards.
-Launched Wednesday, Topps Project 2020 was a collaboration between the company and 20 creative artists, cartoonists and pop culture influencers.
+There’s e a new, artistic spin on some classic baseball cards.
+Topps Project 2020 is a collaboration between the company and 20 creative artists, cartoonists and pop culture influencers.

 Each artist is reinterpreting 20 cards from the Topps archives for a total set of 400 cards that will be released in the months to come.
 Two cards will be available each business day with a 48-hour sales window.

 Celebrity jewelry designer Ben Yang, graphic designer Tyson Beck and tattoo and graffiti artist Mark Machado, also known as Mister Cartoon, are among those hired to create the cards.
 Beck is well-known for his work on various trading card projects over the last several years.

 “When we think of the collectible world and where it has evolved today, sports and pop culture continue to collide,” said Jeff Heckman, Topps global director of e-commerce.
 “We could not think of a better way to expose trading cards to a new audience than working to reinvent some of the classic baseball cards and personalities of the game of baseball through the eyes and hands of many of the world’s greatest pop culture figures of today.”

 Each artist will be highlighted along with the cards, which are available for $19.99 or both for $34.99 only via this page on the Topps website (you can also find them listed via this eBay search from dealers who buy in quantity if you missed any or just want a slightly cheaper price and are willing to wait a few extra days).
 Hand-numbered artist proof copies that are also being sold are more expensive.